hastexo/ceph-intro/markdown/intro.md

 <!-- .slide: data-background="https://lh4.googleusercontent.com/-qKxRCUPE8pA/VArO1dh04QI/AAAAAAAAErg/YZwNe1CJqVc/s0-U-I/P4830300.JPG" data-background-size="cover" -->
 Note: For me it happens to be this road bicycle, and for many people it will be their house, or their stereo system, or maybe their best cooking knife.

-Note: Strangely enough, though, we seem to be relatively indifferent to the things that are the truly important parts of said prized possessions.
+Strangely enough, though, we seem to be relatively indifferent to the things that are the truly important parts of said prized possessions.